puppetlabs-toy-chest/razor-server/doc/api.md

 spec | a URL that identifies the type of the object name | a human-readable name for the object

+A `GET` request to an `/api/collections/<type>` endpoint, save for when `<type> = config`, also lets you pass in an optional `depth` parameter that has two possible values:
+`0` and `1`. `0` will return a list of JSON objects containing only the `id`, `spec`, and `name` keys above (i.e. a list of object references) -- this is the default behavior.
+`1` will return a fully expanded list of JSON objects containing additional keys, where each object is equivalent to the JSON returned by querying the URL specified in the `id` key.

 Different types of objects may specify other properties by defining additional key-value pairs.
 For example, here is a sample tag listing: